HOKA Mach 6 Running Shoe Review

 Cons

 The HOKA Mach 6's lateral stability is decent.
-It offers reliable support thanks to its good width and firmness at the heel, which helps maintain balance and efficient foot strikes, especially on longer or fatigue-inducing runs.
-However, it's quite high stack and is narrower at the arch, reducing the overall stability.
+It offers reliable support, thanks to its good width and firmness at the heel, which helps maintain balance and efficient foot strikes, especially on fatigue-inducing runs.
+However, it has quite a high stack and is narrower at the arch, reducing the overall stability.

 Pros